FREE SHIPPING FROM €35

 8) Bands

 What are good strength training accessories?
 The accessories that fit your level and goal.
 A beginner often benefits more from good shoes and a simple progression than from a whole bag full of gear.
-Someone who deadlifts heavy and trains their back a lot probably has more from straps.
+Someone who deadlifts heavy and trains back a lot probably has more from straps.
 Someone who seriously pushes with presses might like wrist wraps find.
 And someone who really goes for heavy squats can benefit from sleeves or a belt.

 What is strength training for men?